Saunved/next-mark-demo/pages/how-to-add-supabase-to-nuxt-js.md

-import BlogPost from "components/BlogPost";

-export const meta = {
+---
-    title: 'How to add Supabase to Nuxt.js',
+    title: 'How to add Supabase to Nuxt.js'
-    description: 'This is a quick guide on how you can add Supabase to a Nuxt.js application.',
+    description: 'This is a quick guide on how you can add Supabase to a Nuxt.js application.'
-    readTime: '3',
+    readTime: '3'
-    author: 'Saunved',
+    author: 'Saunved'
-    date: '2021-05-02',
+    date: '2021-05-02'
-    image: `/supabase-to-nuxt.jpg`,
+    image: '/supabase-to-nuxt.jpg'
-    alt: 'Rocket launch',
+    alt: 'Rocket launch'
     categories: ['tech', 'guide']
-}

-export default ({children}) => <BlogPost meta={meta}>{children}</BlogPost>
+---

 Yesterday, I tried Supabase for the first time.
 Within about 30 minutes, I had social login and password-based authentication set up.
 There was almost zero friction during the whole process and I was super impressed, especially after my horrible developer experience with AWS Cognito and Amplify Auth.